opyapeus/purescript-emo8/docs/usage.md

 Arguments

 - Emoji: specify one of supported emoji.
-- Size: emoticon size (length of one side of square)
+- Size: emoji size (length of one side of square)
 - X: square's left position
 - Y: square's bottom position